skip to main content

 • How much power is required to charge an electric fire truck?

-• How much work is needed to get the truck up and running?
+• How much preparation is needed to get the truck up and running?

-Below, we outline some of the key considerations that come with purchasing an electric fire truck and how Pierce Manufacturing and our energy partners make the process easy for fire departments.
+Below, we outline some of the key considerations associated with purchasing an electric fire truck and how Pierce Manufacturing supports the process.

 Planning